himadree-chaudhury/AI-ML-Foundation/README.md

 # Machine Learning

 Welcome to the Machine Learning project repository!
-This repository is structured to help you explore various aspects of Machine Learning through dedicated branches for different topics and projects.
+This repository is structured to help you explore various aspects of Machine Learning through dedicated directory for different topics and projects.